ParthPratim/Attend-ID-POC/README.md

 Import this downloaded certificate.
 This certificate is signed by our CA and this will validate all your requests sent to our servers.

+Before creating another user give the system some time, usuallly just a few seconds, to retrain the face recognition model on your face so that it can recognize you next time.

 # Step 5 - (Create Organization)
 Since now you have imported the certificate and have authenticated yourself, you can now create a new organization.
 The UI is pretty straight forward.
 You only need to submit the name of the new org and it's done but a valid SSL Certificate (just like the one which you imported recently) is required for creating an organization.